erinrwhite/managing-humans/README.md

  - Emphasize non-pay benefits - free tuition?
 Gym membership?
 Great health benefits?
 Paid time off and a lot of leave around the holidays?
 Check, check, check.
  - Emphasize that it's only a 40-hour workweek.
 Sadly, in the U.S., this is a perk.
+ - Advocate for telecommuting opportunities.
+Some people here work 100% off-site.
+Even one day a week is a big sell for people and it gives a great chance to focus uninterrupted on a project.
  - Fight for travel funding.
 Send people to conferences and pay for training.
  - Build 10 or 20%-time projects into the job description for employees to choose their own adventure - learn a new technology or work on a project they think would benefit the organization.
  - Build learning into the job description.
-Let people learn on the job rather than at home, after hours.
+Encourage people to learn on the job rather than at home, after hours.

 And in recruiting, I post the job all over - LinkedIn, Craigslist, Twitter, local meetup groups, and also send the job ad out through personal channels.
 If there was a promising applicant in the applicant pool the last time you hired, let them know.
 I don't know if this is legal so don't tell HR.

-- interviewing: what was the last script you wrote? can you teach yourself? do you speak fondly of your ex-employers?
+When we interview people, we are looking for curious tinkerers who generally speak well of previous employers, clients or teammates; who are interested in learning; who ask us questions.

 #### the first day